-If you become sick often, especially with colds or the flu, low vitamin D levels may be a contributing factor.
+If you often become sick, especially with colds or the flu, low vitamin D levels may be a contributing factor.

-In one study of people with the chronic lung disorder COPD, only those who were severely deficient in vitamin D experienced a significant benefit after taking a high-dose supplement for one year (10).
+In one study in people with the chronic lung disorder COPD, only those who were severely deficient in vitamin D experienced a significant benefit after taking a high-dose supplement for one year (10).

 Unfortunately, it's often overlooked as a potential cause.

-In one case, a woman who complained of chronic daytime fatigue and headaches was found to have a blood level of only 5.9 ng/ml.
-This is extremely low, as anything under 20 ng/ml is considered to be deficient.
+In one case, a woman who complained of chronic daytime fatigue and headaches was found to have a vitamin D blood level of only 5.9 ng/ml.
+This is extremely low, as anything under 20 ng/ml is considered deficient.

 When the woman took a vitamin D supplement, her level increased to 39 ng/ml and her symptoms resolved (12).

-However, even blood levels that aren't extremely low may have a negative impact on energy levels.
+However, even blood levels that aren't extremely low may have a negative impact on your energy levels.

 A large observational study looked at the relationship between vitamin D and fatigue in young women.

-The study found that women with blood levels under 20 ng/ml or 21–29 ng/ml were more likely to complain of fatigue than those with blood levels over 30 ng/ml (13).
+The study found that women with blood levels lower than 20 ng/ml or 21–29 ng/ml were more likely to complain of fatigue than those with blood levels over 30 ng/ml (13).

-Another observational study of female nurses found a strong connection between low vitamin D levels and self-reported fatigue.
+Another observational study in female nurses found a strong connection between low vitamin D levels and self-reported fatigue.

 What's more, the researchers found that 89% of the nurses were deficient (14).

-Vitamin D is involved in maintaining bone health through a number of mechanisms.
+Vitamin D helps maintain bone health in a number of ways.

 For one, it improves your body's absorption of calcium.